starlingx/config/api-ref/source/api-ref-sysinv-v1-config.rst

    :header: "Parameter", "Style", "Type", "Description"
    :widths: 20, 20, 20, 60

-   "ceph_mon_id", "URI", "csapi:UUID", "The unique identifier of a Ceph monitor."
+   "host_uuid", "URI", "csapi:UUID", "The host UUID that the Ceph monitor belongs to."

 This operation does not accept a request body.